Using SQL databases

 Inserting data into databases

-Once you have defined a database schema, you can start inserting data into the database.
+you can start inserting data into the database

 One way of inserting data is with a helper function that uses the package function sqldb.Exec